openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 ### Repository Creation

-`tkn pac create repo` -- will create a new Pipelines as Code Repository definition, a namespace where the pipelineruns command and configure webhook.
+`tkn pac create repo` -- Creates a new Pipelines as Code `Repository` custom resource definition, With a Git repository to execute pipelineruns based on Git events.
 It will also generate a sample file with a [PipelineRun](/docs/guide/authoringprs) in the `.tekton` directory called `pipelinerun.yaml` targeting the `main` branch and the `pull_request` and `push` events.
 You can customize this by editing the